 Assistant Professor, Communication Studies

-I joined the University of Puget Sound faculty in Fall, 2013 as an assistant professor in communication studies.
-I am interested in the interplay of mediated communication and personal relationships, and I teach classes in online communication, communication theory, quantitative research methods, and interpersonal/relational communication.
-My most recent research has examined bystander behavior in cyberbullying episodes, social networking site use during breakups, cognitive readiness in a military video game training context, and communication in on-again/off-again relationships.
+Dr. Brody joined the University of Puget Sound faculty in Fall, 2013 as an assistant professor in communication studies.
+He is interested in the interplay of mediated communication and personal relationships, and teaches classes in online communication, communication theory, quantitative research methods, and relational communication.
+His recent research has examined bystander behavior in cyberbullying episodes, social networking site use during breakups, cognitive readiness in a military video game training context, and communication in on-again/off-again relationships.
 This research appears in Communication Research, Journal of Social and Personal Relationships, Journal of Language and Social Psychology, Personal Relationships, Communication Research Reports, and Computers in Human Behavior.

-Follow me on twitter for semi-regular updates on interesting research into romantic relationships and technology use (as well as an occasional rant about Texas Longhorn football).
+Follow Nick on Twitter for for semi-regular updates on interesting research into romantic relationships and technology use (as well as an occasional rant about Texas Longhorn football):